MahbubulArefin/parallax/README.md

-# parallax
-It is parallax website
+# It is parallax website.